stripe/stripe-mock/README.md

 * It's currently stateless.
 Data created with `POST` calls won't be stored so that the same information is available later.
-* For polymorphic endpoints (say one that returns either a card or an object), only a single resource type is ever returned.
+* For polymorphic endpoints (say one that returns either a card or a bank account), only a single resource type is ever returned.
 There's no way to specify which one that is.
 * It's locked to the latest version of Stripe's API and doesn't support old versions.